Welcome To Hell (1981)

 but it never quite happens.

-the same feeling.
-This is simply raw, under-produced, primitive Black Metal.
-There are really great guitar harmonies on this
+with the same feeling.
+This is simply raw, under-produced, primitive black metal.
+There are really great guitar harmonies

-one, as well as a wicked solo.
+on this one, as well as a wicked solo.
 This is like a purifying plume of destruction to bring forth renewal.
-The ending is sudden
+The ending is

 The last song on Side A is the title track, "Possessed".
 This is probably the prime

 offering of this opus and still remains one of the foremost and memorable blasphemous pieces in black metal history.
 The song

 begins with an ominous intro with Cronos sounding particularly evil for the first couple verses.